The 7th Day: Plot

 The events are narrated by Isabel, the oldest of José's three young daughters.
 A summer romance develops between the teenager Isabel and Chino, a young rebel who goes around town riding his motorcycle.
 He is sincere in his affections and she falls for him.
 With his help, Isabel is determined to discover the seed of hatred that has tragically marked the story of the two families for more than thirty years.
 There is a village idiot ("El Tonto"), that watched José light the Fuentes house on fire.
 However, Isabel dismisses the testimony of the slow-witted, drug-addicted witness, the child of an incestuous relationship.

 Isabel's love for Chino ends, before it has time to deepen, when Chino is forced to leave town abruptly fleeing the authorities that have discovered his illicit drug dealing.
 He gives her a gold chain as a farewell gift.
 Upset, she throws the chain into a swimming pool then dives in to retrieve it.

 "On the seventh day of creating the world, God rested", Isabel notes, and that is why the most horrible things happen on Sunday.
 One Sunday the two aging brothers Antonio and Emilio Fuentes come to town with shotguns and ammunition.
 Their revenge engulfs the entire village and its inhabitants pay with their blood.
 Systematically and in cold blood, they gun down every person that cross their path beginning with the three young Jiménez sisters.
 Nine (9) are killed, 12 are injured.
 When the killing spree is over, Isabel is among the wounded survivors, but her two sisters Antonia and Encarna are, like many others, dead.
 When the police look for the two Fuentes brothers, they find them in a field and they do not struggle to be arrested.
 The two Fuentes sisters go to an asylum.

 The next day, the Fuentes brothers are captured and sent to jail for life.
 Their two sisters, Luciana and Ángela, are also found guilty, but regarded as mentally unstable, they are locked away in a mental institution.
 Isabel Jiménez and her mother (Carmen) move to a city on the coast, leaving José behind.
 He has refused to leave the village.
 Isabel beholds a picture of happier times in which she is with her sisters.

 Cast

 Production

 The film is a Spanish-French co-production by Andrés Vicente Gómez's Lola Films and Artedis.
 Shooting locations in the province of Segovia included Otero de Herreros, Zarzuela del Monte, Vegas de Matute and Segovia's old prison.
 The film was produced by Andrés Vicente Gómez, scored by Roque Baños, lensed by François Lartigue, and edited by Julia Juániz.

 Release

-Distributed by Lolafilms Distribución, the film was theatrically release in Spain on 23 April 2004.
+Distributed by Lolafilms Distribución, the film was theatrically released in Spain on 23 April 2004.
 It also screened at the 28th Montreal Film Festival on 1 September 2004.